 Best-selling author Frank Warren was walking across campus last month.
 While visiting the art hill, he realized that he had never taken an art class.
 He also realized that the only English class he had ever enrolled in was a remedial one.
 One may not know the name, but his ongoing art project maybe more recognizable to some.

-A differnent take on US and Terrorism The mediocre teacher tells, the good teacher explains, the superior teacher demonstrates but the great teacher inspires.
-And according to many of his students Professor Chuck O'Connell is the type to inspire.
-This is the fifth semester O'Connell, sociology professor at Pierce college, is teaching his US and Terrorism class.
+The mediocre teacher tells, the good teacher explains, the superior teacher demonstrates, but the great teacher inspires.
+According to many of his students, Professor Chuck O'Connell is the type to inspire.
+"O'Connell's class is an eye opener.
+It's truly an informative, inspiring experience.

 The number of students enrolled in Pierce College's concurrent enrollment program is growing, and the students are getting younger.
 "If the student looks 14-years-old, they probably are," said Izzy Goodman, president of the Pierce Academic Senate.
 Concurrent student enrollment at Pierce, students in kindergarten through 12th grade, has reached 1,548 students, a majority of whom are still in high school.